storacha/specs/Pin.md

 # Inter Planetary Transactional Memory (IPTM)

+## Simple Summary

+Protocol for representing and updating arbitrary IPLD DAGs over time.

+## Abstract

+In web3 **source of truth** is in data itself as opposed to raw in central database in traditional web2 applications.
+This often leads to a different architectures where databases are mere index.
+Good litmus test is are you able to drop existing database and recreate exact replica from the data itself.

+With above design goal following specification proposes permissionless protocol for representing and updating arbitrary IPLD DAGs over time with no assumbtions about databse / indexes one might use in implementation.

+## Specification

 Following document describes:

 1. Schema for representing DAGs that change over time, which from here on we will refer to as `Document`s.